Caring and Compassionate Pet Euthanasia

 Understanding When It's Time to Say Goodbye

 It can be difficult for pet owners to determine when it’s time to say goodbye to their beloved pets, especially if your pet has good days and bad days.
-If you are unsure as to whether it’s time to say goodbye, TLC Animal Hospital - Rehoboth can evaluate your pet’s health and answer your questions in order to help you make a decision.
+If you are unsure as to whether it’s time to say goodbye, TLC Animal Hospital - Rehoboth can help evaluate your pet’s health and answer your questions in order to help you make the right decision.

 1. Your Pet Is in Chronic Pain that Cannot Be Alleviated With Medication